nvdla/doc/doc/sw/runtime_environment.rst

 The runtime envionment includes software to run a compiled neural network on compatible :term:`NVDLA` hardware.
 It consists of 2 parts:

 * :ref:`user_mode_driver` - This is the main interface to the application.
-As detailed in the :ref:`compilation_tools`, after parsing and compiling the neural network layer by layer, the compiled output is stored in a file format called :term:`NVDLA Loadable`.
+As detailed in the :ref:`compiler_library`, after parsing and compiling the neural network layer by layer, the compiled output is stored in a file format called :term:`NVDLA Loadable`.
 User mode runtime driver loads this loadable and submits inference jobs to the :ref:`kernel_mode_driver`.

 * :ref:`kernel_mode_driver` - Consists of kernel mode driver and engine scheduler that does the work of scheduling the compiled network on :term:`NVDLA` and programming the :term:`NVDLA` registers to configure each functional block.